Hunter Holmes McGuire VA Medical Center - Richmond, VA

-The 360 Degree Evaluation is a two week admission for comprehensive interdisciplinary evaluation and treatment planning for individuals with a history of traumatic brain injury and ongoing functional deficits.
+The 360 Degree Evaluation is a one week admission for comprehensive interdisciplinary evaluation and treatment planning for individuals with a history of traumatic brain injury and ongoing functional deficits.
 These evaluations help determine the range and types of services needed to manage the full scope of medical, rehabilitation, and psychosocial problems resulting from combat-related and other injury and the most appropriate setting in which to deliver those services.
 (360 Evaluation) (Pre-Admission Summary)

 Amputee Boot Camp

 This program is geared toward the population of Veterans and Active Duty Servicemembers who exhibit motivation to return to a lifestyle of mobility using a prosthesis, but not a wheelchair.
 The individual needs to be able to tolerate two hours of intense physical therapy daily in addition to occupational therapy, kinesiotherapy and recreational therapy in order to be considered.
-This program is a 5 day inpatient admission.
+This program is a 5-day inpatient admission.

 To refer a patient or for more information about the PRC Inpatient Programs (except Amputee Boot Camp) please contact: